ikoula/ansible_playbooks/kubernetes/README.md

 Kubernetes
 ==========

-Playbook to deploy Kubernetes master and/or worker node(s)
+Playbook to deploy Kubernetes master and/or worker node(s) using kubeadm on Debian9

 # To deploy Kubernetes Master node :